-“Herring under a fur coat” has been served for the first time on New Years Eve of 1919.
-The main ingredient of this dish was herring – favorite treat of the working poor, or “proletarians”.
-With addition of onions, potatoes and carrots, covered by layer of grated beets symbolizing red banner of the revolutionaries the salad was a sure hit.
+“Herring under a fur coat” has been served for the first time on New Year’s Eve of 1919.
+The main ingredient of this dish was herring – a favorite treat of the working poor, or “proletarians”.
+With the addition of onions, potatoes, and carrots, covered by a layer of grated beets symbolizing red banner of the revolutionaries the salad was a sure hit.
 In order not to forget the enemies of the Soviets, the salad has been generously seasoned with Western invention – mayo.
-New dish has been a blast with Bogomilov’s restaurants patrons and in a very short time the fights her become significantly less frequent while number of patrons has increased and profits grew as a result.
+New dish has been a blast with Bogomilov’s restaurants patrons and in a very short time the fights her become significantly less frequent while the number of patrons has increased and profits grew as a result.

 Name of the new salad has been picked according to the revolutionary times: “Boycott and anathema to chauvinism and decadence”.
 Russian version of this phrase has been turned into an acronym “S.H.U.B.A” which happened to be a Russian word for “fur coat”.
 Later on, the name of the beloved snack author has been forgotten and salad got a nickname of “herring under fur coat”.

 The classic recipe for “herring under fur coat” always includes fish fillet, cooked vegetables and mayo dressing making salad delicious but at the same time high in calories.
 These days every chef and every housewife have their own variation of this recipe which may include apples, boiled eggs, herbs, cheese etc. I also have a number of my own options for this recipe which include various additional ingredients, the sequence of layering and dish decoration etc, but today I would like to present a “diet” version, lower in calories but not in taste.